cloudfoundry-samples/pong_matcher_groovy/README.md

 redis-server
 ```

-In another terminal, start the application server:
+In another terminal shell and inside the directory of this cloned repository, start the application server:

 ```bash
 ./gradlew run
 ```

-Export the test host
+Export the test host in another terminal shell:

 ```bash
 export HOST=http://localhost:3000